nusaiba03/database/README.md

 2. navigate to project directory: cd aeroscope
 3. install dependencies: npm install
 4. to start: npm start or node index.js

+for admin user the user and password is:
+username: sam
+password: testpassword